Shahriarkawsik/L2B5-Assignment-1-ProblemSolving/README.md

 ### Primitive Type

-We can use define a type alias for a primitive type
+We can use define a type alias for a primitive type.
 ```ts
 type UserName = string;
 type UserId = number;